mkhanal1/AWS_Cloud_Agent_SSM/README.md

 ![qca](/images/qca.png?raw=true "QCA")

-4. This document will open a form which you need to fill for installing the cloud agent.
+4. This document will open a form which you need to fill for installing the Cloud Agent.
-There are two required options which you must input.
-They are ActivationID: An ID to authenticate agents so that they could be grouped and bind to your account and CustomerID: An ID to identify your account.
+There are two required options which you must provide.
+ **ActivationID:** An ID to authenticate agents so that they could be grouped and bind to your account **CustomerID:** An ID to identify your account.

 ![parameters](/images/parameters.png?raw=true "Parameters")

-**Note: The same document can be used to install Qualys CA on Windows and Debian or RPM based Linux instances.**
+**Note: The same document can be used to install Qualys Cloud Agent on Windows and Debian or RPM based Linux instances.**

-5. Specify your EC2 instances either by choosing the Specifying a Tag option or by Manually Selecting Instances and then selecting Select instances.
+5. Specify your EC2 instances either by choosing the Specifying a Tag option or by choosing Manually Selecting Instances option and then selecting Select instances.

 ![results](/images/results.png?raw=true "results")